"The truth will set you free, but first it will piss you off."

 Calling Bullshit

 The Challenger calls bullshit.
 He names lies, pretense, and self-deception.
-He refuses to collude with falsehood, even when it's uncomfortable or inconvenient.
+He refuses to collude with falsehood, even when it's uncomfortable.

 The Asshole calls bullshit to dominate.
-He uses truth as a weapon.
-His confrontation serves his ego, not clarity or growth.
+He uses truth as a weapon, serving his ego, not clarity.
 The Doormat sees bullshit but stays silent.
-He avoids conflict at the cost of integrity.
-He watches lies spread and says nothing, burying his discomfort.
-The Mature Challenger speaks truth that serves life and fosters real connection.
+He avoids conflict at the cost of integrity, watching lies spread while burying his discomfort.
+The Mature Challenger speaks truth that serves life.

 Calling bullshit requires:

 Discernment: Not every disagreement is bullshit.
 The Challenger distinguishes lies from different perspectives.
-He knows what deserves confrontation and what needs dialogue instead.
+He knows what deserves confrontation and what needs dialogue.

-Self-Honesty: Call your own bullshit first.
-Credibility comes from cleaning your own house.
-The Challenger who lies to himself has no standing to confront others, no matter how skillfully he articulates.
+Self-Honesty: Call our own bullshit first.
+The Challenger who lies to himself cannot confront others.

 Directness: Name it clearly.
-Don't hint, suggest, or dance around.
-Say what you see, without embellishment or drama.
+Don't hint or dance around.
+Say what we see, without embellishment.

 Timing: Some moments are right for confrontation.
 Others aren't.
-The Challenger chooses when to speak, weighing the impact.
+The Challenger chooses when to speak.